aqueous-humor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. 1-who_am_i prints the effective username of the current user

 3. 2-groups prints out all groups the current user is in

+4. 3-new_owner changes the owner of a file